ignaciocaff/challenge/README.md

 3. Furthermore, it will start the front-end, API, and bot.

+4. All ports are exposed to the host machine, so you can access them directly from your browser.
+If u have a local MongoDB, RabbitMQ and Redis instance, you should stop them before running the docker-compose command or change to expose in docker-compose.yml file

 After executing the command, if everything started correctly, we should simply navigate to localhost on port 80

 If for some reason something doesn't work, run the command